-Connect to Oracle Database
+Connect to Oracle AI Database

-Learn how to create a connection to an Oracle Database to use as a source or target.
+Learn how to create a connection to an Oracle AI Database to use as a source or target.

 Before you begin